MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disallow-container-sharing-types.md

 ## Disallow container types for usage in container sharing

-Disallowing a type pair will not remove any existing relationship or disallow the creation of the relationship but it will no longer authorize users through an existing/new share of that type.
+Disallowing a Host Container, Shared Container type pair will not remove any existing relationship or disallow the creation of the relationship but it will no longer authorize users through an existing/new share of that type.

 > [!NOTE]
 > You'll need to sign in using your Azure Active Directory credentials and use a local PowerShell window (not Azure Cloud Shell).